manchester-tech-events/old-manchester-tech-events-site/README.md

 ## Background

 The intention of this project is to create somewhere central and shared where we can keep a list of technical meetups etc that happen in Manchester to make them more discoverable.
-My plan is that a group of people will be responsible for maintaining this project, and new meetups / alterations can be made by Pull Request to the JSON data.
+The plan is that a group of people will be responsible for maintaining this project, and new meetups / alterations can be made by Pull Request to the [JSON data](http://manchester-tech-events.github.io/events.json).

+## Get Involved

-I’ve put a few issues in to show what needs doing and would love to hear from people who can help.
+There are a few issues in to show what needs doing.
+If you’d like to help then open a [pull request](https://help.github.com/articles/using-pull-requests) to discuss your changes.

 ## Website